dwaite/multipass/draft-waite-multipass-retrieval.md

 ### Presentation Request

-A Presentation Request is represented by an object with several keys.
+A Presentation Request is represented by a JSON object with several keys.

 {: vspace="0"}
 rpid: